C0nsti01/About-me/README.md

 - 👋 Hi, I’m @coolboxgaming
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python in School
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Discord: C0nsti#1602